 Salome Circle: Leader: Kathy Keppol (215-357-7404)

-Meets the 3rd Monday at 7:30 p.m. in members’ homes or at church.
+Meets the 3rd Sunday at 1:00 p.m. in members’ homes or at church.
 In September, they decide who is hosting each month.
 The meetings are started with a devotional (e.g. prayer, story, poem) by a circle member followed by an update of upcoming events.
-The evening is filled with food and fellowship.
+The meeting is filled with food and fellowship.
 The committee lends a helping hand to the Social Action Committee with all the events throughout the year.
-One or twice a year, they travel to the Ronald McDonald House to prepare breakfast.

 Phoebe Circle: Colleen Peterson (267-987-0298) and Amy Scarlett (610-322-2276)

 Our new circle starting in September 2023!
 They will meet in the church parlor on the third Tuesday at 7 p.m. in the parlor.
 They plan to use the book "Choose Joy, Because Happiness is Not Enough" by Kay Warren for their study.Mission projects to be determined.